 - Use their assets innovatively to accelerate clean air solutions

-Alliance members are implementing a practical guide for businesses on how to quantify air pollutant emissions across value chains.
-This Guide is, being developed by the Stockholm Environment Institute, Climate and Clean Air Coalition, in co-operation with IKEA.
+Alliance members are implementing using the Practical Guide for Businesses on how to quantify air pollutant emissions across value chains.
+This Guide was developed is, being developed by the Stockholm Environment Institute, Climate and Clean Air Coalition, in co-operation with IKEA and an updated version has recently been published which incorporate more emissions factors and is based on feedback from companies.

-Five of the Alliance members have already published their air pollutant emissions as part of their sustainability reports including IKEA, Maersk, GoTo, Bloomberg, and Biogen.
+11 of the Alliance members have already published their air pollutant emissions as part of their sustainability reports including IKEA, Maersk, GoTo, Bloomberg, and Biogen, Wipro, Hydro, GEA, Haleon, Oracle and Accenture.

 For more information: